top of page

 Respond Fast — Communicate in Writing

-When an issue appears — late rent, damage, noise — communicate quickly and in writing.
+When an issue arises — whether it's late rent, damage, or noise — communicate quickly and in writing.
 Use a short, firm script that cites the lease and sets a clear deadline.
-No threats, no emotion.
-Just facts and a deadline.
+Avoid threats and emotions.
+Just stick to the facts and provide a deadline.

 Principles for Notices